 Avoid parking on inclines.
-But if you must, block the wheels of your truck.
+If you must park on an incline, chock the wheels to prevent the truck from moving.

 MAKE SURE YOUR BRAKES WORK

 Test the brakes on your truck at the start of each shift.
 Know the distance it takes to stop before you start working.